FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 During the draft:

-• Each manager has a limited time to make a selection (typically 60–90 seconds).
+• Each manager has a limited time to make a selection (often around 30–120 seconds), but this varies by league settings

-• Each pick immediately assigns the player exclusively to that team.
+• Each pick assigns the player to that team

 If a manager fails to select a player within the time limit, the system may:

-• Use the manager's personal watchlist as priority.
+• Use the manager's personal watchlist as a priority

 Preparing for Your Draft Before Draft Day